Free writing assistance is available for all

 will be available during these meetings for

-summer on Thursdays, 9am to noon in the
+semester on Thursdays, 9am to noon in the

 Dowling Resource Library (room 730).
 (Please check back at the